United Kingdom · Packaging

 Extension to Pampers

-- ★First global nappy brand with NaviLens
+- ★First global diaper brand with NaviLens

 - UKNationwide retail coverage